wilsonliaows/docs/connectors/oracle-ebs.md

 * Password:
 Coressponding password

-* User service name
+* User service name:
 This is used only to test connectivity, as described in the (link to EBS setup section of the docs)

-2. Click “Connect”
+2. Click **Connect**

-At this point, Workato will make a simple “hello world” test to your Oracle EBS instance, using the REST service specified in “User service name” above.
+At this point, Workato will make a simple “hello world” test to your Oracle EBS instance, using the REST service specified in **User service name** above.

 If all goes well, you should get a green success message displayed next to the button.